Ilse Koch: Trial at Augsburg

 On 15 January 1951, the court pronounced its verdict, in a 111-page-long decision, for which Koch was not present in court.
 It was concluded that the previous trials in 1944 and 1947 were not a bar to proceedings under the principle of ne bis in idem, as at the 1944 trial Koch had only been charged with receiving stolen goods, while in 1947 she had been accused of crimes against foreigners after 1 September 1939, and not with crimes against German nationals.
 She was ultimately convicted of seven misdemeanor counts of incitement to grievous bodily harm, one count of incitement to attempted murder, and one count of incitement to murder.
 On 15 January 1951, she was sentenced to life imprisonment and the permanent forfeiture of her civil rights.
 In its written judgment, the Augsburg court labeled Koch's crimes at Buchenwald particularly egregious because she "consciously suppressed any feeling of compassion and pity she had as a woman", and instead gave "free rein to her pursuit of power and prestige, her arrogance and her selfishness."
 The court noted in particular Koch's "stubborn and irresponsible denial" and incapacity for even the "slightest admission of guilt."

 Koch appealed to have the judgment quashed, but the appeal was dismissed on 22 April 1952 by the Federal Court of Justice.
 She later made several petitions for a pardon, all of which were rejected by the Bavarian Ministry of Justice.
 Koch protested her life sentence, to no avail, to the International Human Rights Commission.

 Family

 Ilse and Karl-Otto Koch had a son named Artwin (b.
-1938), and two daughters, Gisela (b.
-1939) and Gudrun (b.
-1940).
+1938 - d.
+1964), and two daughters, Gisela (b.
+1939 - d.
+2018) and Gudrun (b.
+1940 - d.
+1941).
 Gudrun died of pneumonia at four months of age in February 1941; Artwin died by suicide in 1964; Gisela died in 2018.
 In addition, Ilse Koch conceived another child with a fellow German war crimes internee under murky circumstances while awaiting her trial at Dachau.
 Koch gave birth to a son she named Uwe Köhler while incarcerated at Landsberg prison in October 1947.
 The child was immediately handed over to Bavarian child welfare authorities.
 Uwe only discovered the identity of his mother as a teenager, and began to correspond with, and visit, his mother in 1966.